electron/electron/docs/api/browser-window.md

       this will cause the `preferred-size-changed` event to be emitted on the `WebContents` when the preferred size changes.
 Default is `false`.
   * `titleBarOverlay` Object | Boolean (optional) -  When using a frameless window in conjuction with `win.setWindowButtonVisibility(true)` on macOS or using a `titleBarStyle` so that the standard window controls ("traffic lights" on macOS) are visible, this property enables the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
 Default is `false`.
-    * `color` String (optional) - The CSS color of the Window Controls Overlay when enabled on Windows.
+    * `color` String (optional) _Windows_ - The CSS color of the Window Controls Overlay when enabled.
 Default is the system color.
-    * `symbolColor` String (optional) - The CSS color of the symbols on the Window Controls Overlay when enabled on Windows.
+    * `symbolColor` String (optional) _Windows_ - The CSS color of the symbols on the Window Controls Overlay when enabled.
 Default is the system color.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from